Meet the new GDP prototype that tracks inequality

 GDP, The Remix

-Gabriel Zucman is an economist at UC Berkeley who has been working to transform government economic statistics — also called "national accounts" — for almost a decade.
+Gabriel Zucman is an economist at UC Berkeley and the director of the James M. and Cathleen D. Stone Center on Wealth and Income Inequality.
+He has been working to transform government economic statistics — also called "national accounts" — for almost a decade.
 He says the national accounts offer the public valuable insights about economic growth.
 However, Zucman says, "The big problem is these data do not tell you who is benefiting from economic growth."

 America, of course, already has tons of data on inequality.
 The problem, Zucman says, is it usually takes a year or two for this data to be updated.
 "It's not enough to come in two years after the policy battle, and say, 'Look, this is what happened to inequality,'" Zucman says.
 "That's too late."